djccarew/app-modernization-ta-lab/README.md

 We've provided you with some scripts to generate the Kubernetes metadata required to deploy the app and connect it to the  original MySQL database it was using when running in WebSphere Application Server

 1. Generate the  Kubernetes secrets for the MySQL database credentials.
 You instructor will provide you with the correct values for username, password, host and port.
-Run the following command form your terminal:
+Run the following command from  your terminal:
 ```
    scripts/create-secrets.sh